dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 nor structure of such error message, but it should generally offer guidance on how users can address the issues.

+The client MUST NOT retry the request when it receives a partial success response where the `partial_success` is populated.

 ##### Failures

 When an error is returned by the server it falls into 2 broad categories: